 Greetings!
 At the end of April, I got an email from the UN climate change convention (the UNFCCC) asking to set up a call.
 Such emails (and calls) are not that unusual, though the UNFCCC body was new to me - the “consultative group of experts,” or CGE.

 The call began by my colleagues saying, We were asking many of our colleagues who was an expert on assessing climate risk for water, and many people — well, everyone, really — said to contact AGWA.
-We’re organizing three regional workshops for roughly a total of 130 national governments to host a workshop on the how to help countries and communities adjust to climate impacts expressed through freshwater.
+We’re organizing three regional workshops for roughly a total of 130 national governments on the how to help countries and communities adjust to climate impacts expressed through freshwater.
 Read More...

 27/07/17 Filed in: Journal

 An open access special issue on The productivity and profitability of small scale communal irrigation systems in South-eastern Africa